Trutnov: Sights

-The historic core comprises the area of Vnitřní Město part of Trutnov, with Krakonoš Square (Krakonošovo náměstí) in its centre.
+The historic core comprises the area of Vnitřní Město part of Trutnov, with the square Krakonošovo náměstí in its centre.
 The area was delimited by town walls in the 14th century.
 Their fragments are preserved to this day.
-The landmark of the square is the neo-Gothic Old Town Hall, nowadays the tourist information centre.
-In the middle of the square are a statue of Joseph II, a stone fountain with statue of Krakonoš, and the baroque Holy Trinity Column from 1704.
+The main landmark of the square is the neo-Gothic Old Town Hall, nowadays the tourist information centre.
+In the middle of the square are a statue of Joseph II, a stone fountain with a statue of Krakonoš, and the Baroque Holy Trinity Column from 1704.

 The most valuable buildings of Trutnov are the three churches.
-Church of the Nativity of the Virgin Mary is a Neoclassical building with late Baroque elements from 1756–1782.
-The Church of Saint Wenceslaus in Horní Staré Město part of Trutnov is first documented already in 1313.
-In 1581, it was rebuilt in the Renaissance style, and a tower was added.
-The neo-Gothic Church of Saints Peter and Paul was built in 1897–1903 and is located in Poříčí.
+The Church of the Nativity of the Virgin Mary is a Neoclassical building with late Baroque elements, built in 1756–1782.
+The Church of Saint Wenceslaus in Horní Staré Město part of Trutnov was first documented already in 1313.
+In 1581, it was rebuilt in the Renaissance style, and the tower was added.
+The Church of Saints Peter and Paul is located in Poříčí and was built in the neo-Gothic style in 1897–1903.

-The Bohuslav Martinů Concert Hall is located in the former Lutheran church, built in the neo-Gothic style in 1900.
+The Bohuslav Martinů Concert Hall, named in honour of Bohuslav Martinů, is located in the former Lutheran church.
+The church was built in the neo-Gothic style in 1900.